Believe it or not, back in 1858, when Baker University was founded, this entire area was prairie.

 The Ivan L. Boyd Arboretum consists of the six-block Baldwin City campus proper and was dedicated Oct.
 15, 1978.
 Boyd came to Baker University in the fall of 1941.
-He was a professor and the chairman of the biology department until 1972.
-He continued to teach as an emeritus faculty until his death in March 1982.
+He was a professor and the chair of the Department of Biology until 1972.
+He continued to teach as an emeritus faculty member until his death in March 1982.
 Boyd was instrumental in planting most of the trees that are on the campus today.
 The arboretum contains specimens of 114 tree species.
-Perhaps the rarest species on campus is the Ozark Chinkapin.
-This species is native to the Ozarks and is considered a threatened species in Missouri.
+Perhaps the rarest species on campus is the Ozark Chinkapin, which is native to the Ozarks and is considered a threatened species in Missouri.

 If you visit the campus and view the arboretum, download the Walking Tour Map.
 If you’d like a virtual view of the arboretum, please take a look at the Google Map below.
 Arboretum specimens are marked as tree icons; clicking an icon will display information about that specimen and a link (in the Image URL field) to a Flickr set of specimen photos.